3D Forest

 > DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/Users/user/Documents/devel/3d-forest/bin ./3DForestExampleFile

-• Run 3d Forest (by changing rpath to abs path):
+- Or to run generated executable 3DForest (by changing rpath to abs path):

 > cd /Users/user/Documents/devel/3d-forest/bin